canjs/canjs/docs/can-guides/api-guide.md

 > a specific piece of CanJS’s API.

-## How to find what you’re looking for ...
+## How to find what you’re looking for…

 1. Get a good understand of the purpose behind each module.
 2. Start with core modules.